IPv4 (Internet Protocol version 4) operates at the Internet layer in the TCP stack (or layer 3 in the OSI model). It has two major responsibilities:

 In the same way that a postal address has a portion to specify the right town and a portion to specify the exact house, IP addresses have a portion to specify the network that the host is on and then a portion to identify the individual interface.

 Early on in the development of the internet (the 1980s), it was decided to have 5 different classes of IP address.
 Different classes would use a different proportion of bits to represent the network and host.
-This meant that large organisations could be given an address that allowed them to have lots of hosts and small organisations could have an address space which was smaller.
-Unfortunately in reality the 5 classes didn’t really work – some organisations were allocated far more addresses than they needed and others didn’t have enough.
+This meant that large organisations could be given an address that allowed them to have lots of hosts and small organisations could have a smaller address space.
+Unfortunately, in reality, the 5 classes didn’t work – some organisations were allocated far more addresses than they needed and others didn’t have enough.

 Within a given network, the network is represented by setting all of the host bits to zero.
 Setting all of the host bit to 1 gives the broadcast address which can be used to reach all hosts.